Geography of Ontario: Physical geography

 Southwestern Ontario and a narrow strip along the coast of the Saint Lawrence River are in the Mixedwood Plains, a fertile and productive ecozone that is typically flat with rolling hills, and was once covered by forest before its use for agriculture, and later urbanization, resulted in deforestation of vast swaths of the area.
 To its north is the Boreal Shield, the largest provincial ecozone, extending from south-central Ontario to cover most of northern Ontario, where it abuts the Hudson Plains.
 The Northwestern Ontario portion of this area is part of the Midwestern Canadian Shield forests ecoregion of boreal forest that spreads west through Manitoba and Saskatchewan.
 The plains that cover the heartland of Ontario are a transitional ecozone characterized by boreal features in the south and tundra landscapes in the north.
 This extends the entire range of the northern coast of Ontario with Hudson Bay and James Bay, at which numerous wetlands act as staging and nesting grounds for migratory birds.
 The waters of the two bays are in the Arctic Archipelago Marine ecozone, forming its southern, subarctic extent.

-Geology

-Ontario, owing to its size, has diverse geology that varies in structure, age, and lithology.
-About 61% of the province is covered by the Canadian Shield, mostly with Precambrian rock.
-These rocks contain large mineral deposits that are vital to the economy of northern Ontario.
-The shield can further be divided into three sections.
-The northwestern parts of the Shield, located roughly north and west of Sudbury, are known as the Superior Province; this is the largest of the three sections, covering about 70% of the Shield portion in Ontario.
-This region is more than 2.5 billion years old and is composed of felsic intrusive rocks.
-In the northernmost parts of the Superior Province, the geology of the region is dominated by granite and gneiss rocks.
-The central region of the Shield, known as the Grenville Province and located south of Sudbury, is 1.0 to 1.6 billion years old and is dominated by sedimentary rocks showing evidence of being subjected to metamorphism.
-It makes up about 20% of the Canadian Shield in Ontario.
-These rocks were metamorphosed between 990 million years ago and 1.08 billion years ago.
-The third region, known as the Southern province which is a narrow region from Sault Ste.
-Marie to Kirkland Lake, is made of rocks dating 1.8 to 2.4 billion years ago.
-The Hudson Bay lowlands, located north of the Canadian Shield, are mainly made of sedimentary rocks from the Silurian Period, although some parts date from the Ordovician and Devonian periods.
-This area covers 25% of the province.
-Most of the bedrock in the Hudson Bay lowlands is composed of limestone and carbonate-dominated sedimentary rock.